Post Summary: How To Camp In The Rain and Tips On Staying Dry Outside

 If you are taking a solo camping trip, make sure to follow these handy solo camping tips to make your trip as safe as possible!
 A lot can happen to you when solo camping, and the risk is especially high when camping in the rain.
 Make sure to be prepared before your next Pacific Northwest camping trips!

-No matter how prepared for the rain you may be, chances are you’ll need to dry things out.
+No matter how prepared for the rain you may be, chances are you’ll need to dry things out after a day of adventure.

 Pack a portable clothesline with small clips like this one (or in our case, just string) and hang it under your tarp cover.
 If there is absolutely no dry place to air out your stuff, temporarily pack it and hang it out again when the sun comes out.